 - Organize film screenings, talks, meetings, or petition campaigns on your campus, in your community, or as opportunity presents

 - Form a Peace Action chapter on your campus

 - Contact Peace Action supporters to activate volunteer networks

 Research (usually appropriate for M.S. students)

-- Search public sources to find background information for campaigns
+- Search public sources to find background information for our advocacy campaigns

 - Current topics include military-industrial contractors and installations